JiaweiZhuang/cloud-gchp-paper/README.md

     sbatch run_gchp.sbatch

-For other node/core counts, use the domain decomposition below for the `NX`, `NY` parameters in `runConfig.sh`:
+For other node/core counts, use the `NX`, `NY` parameters below in `runConfig.sh` for proper domain decomposition:

 (nodes, cores) : (NX, NY)
 - (4, 144) : (24, 6)